VikParuchuri/surya/README.md

 # Training

-This was trained on 4x A6000s for about 3 days.
+The text detection was trained on 4x A6000s for about 3 days.
 It used a diverse set of images as training data.
 It was trained from scratch using a modified segformer architecture that reduces inference RAM requirements.

+Text recognition was trained on 4x A6000s for 2 weeks.
+It was trained using a modified donut model (GQA, MoE layer, UTF-16 decoding, layer config changes).

 # Commercial usage

-**Text detection**

-The text detection model was trained from scratch, so it's okay for commercial usage.
+The text detection and OCR models were trained from scratch, so they're okay for commercial usage.
 The weights are licensed cc-by-nc-sa-4.0, but I will waive that for any organization under $5M USD in gross revenue in the most recent 12-month period.

 If you want to remove the GPL license requirements for inference or use the weights commercially over the revenue limit, please contact me at surya@vikas.sh for dual licensing.